iitimii/Cam-Ai/README.md

   ![Home page](home.png)
   ![Working model](./web-screenshot.jpg)

-### Project Recommendations
+# Recommendations
 - Add servo control to the web application.
-Avoid lag
 - Faster streaming.
-Increase FPS
+Increase FPS to avoid lag.
 - Training with more data as the model struggles with standing and walking https://github.com/iitimii/Raspberry-Pi-Tracking-Camera-plus-Action-Recognition/assets/106264110/a0121018-6a20-448e-89c3-6228e23cdeaa